 One of the lessons of the Cuban missile crisis was to avoid direct confrontation between the superpowers; heeding this lesson contributed to nuclear stability throughout the remainder of the Cold War.
 But is the geopolitical environment in the post-Cold War world prone to instabilities that could trigger nuclear war?
-According to the Nuclear Posture Review of 2010,7 "The fundamental role of US nuclear weapons, which will continue as long as nuclear weapons exist, is to deter nuclear attack on the United States, our allies, and partners."
+According to the Nuclear Posture Review of 2018 "nuclear weapons have and will continue to play a critical role in deterring nuclear attack and in preventing large-scale conventional warfare between nuclear-armed states for the foreseeable future."

 Today's nuclear deterrence system is considerably improved over the system that existed in 1962.
+The nuclear triad has been completed, and new

+&lt;sup>1 Robert McNamara, interviewed on CNN, June 18, 1998, as quoted in James Bamford, Body of Secrets: Anatomy of the Ultra-Secret National Security Agency (New York: Anchor Books, 2002), 124.

+&lt;sup>2 Bamford, Body of Secrets, 124.

+&lt;sup>3 Robert McNamara as quoted in Bamford, Body of Secrets, 124.

+&lt;sup>4 Bamford, Body of Secrets, 118.

+&lt;sup>5 Scott D. Sagan, The Limits of Safety: Organizations, Accidents, and Nuclear Weapons (Princeton, NJ: Princeton University Press, 1993), 114.

+&lt;sup>7 Nuclear Posture Review (Washington, DC: US Department of Defense, February 2018), III.

-The nuclear triad has been completed, and new technologies, capabilities, and procedures have been incorporated throughout its evolution.
+technologies, capabilities, and procedures have been incorporated throughout its evolution.
 However, the bipolar world of the United States and the Soviet Union has dissolved.
-There are now seven acknowledged nuclear powers, one reportedly undeclared nuclear power, one recent withdrawal from the Nuclear Nonproliferation Treaty with evidence of at least partially successful nuclear testing, one Middle Eastern state well advanced toward a nuclear capability, and at least one transnational terrorist group with expressed interest in acquiring and using nuclear weapons.
-It is a new multipolar nuclear world.8
+There are now eight acknowledged nuclear powers, at least one Middle Eastern state with ambitions of a nuclear capability, and at least one transnational terrorist group with expressed interest in acquiring and using nuclear weapons.
+It is a new multipolar nuclear world.